RAC Regional Control Centre: Design

 The building occupies a site immediately south of the Almondsbury Interchange and was conceived to serve both functional and symbolic roles for the RAC.
 It comprises three floors of office accommodation arranged around a full-height central atrium, encircled by glazed meeting rooms.
 The internal layout, based on a concentric triangular plan, was designed to promote interdepartmental communication.

 Architecturally, the structure reflects the high-tech design principles characteristic of Nicholas Grimshaw’s practice.
 It shares stylistic elements with the earlier Western Morning News building in Plymouth.
 The building was intended not only as a technologically advanced and energy-efficient workplace but also as a highly visible landmark for motorway users.
 It is readily identifiable from much of Bradley Stoke and by travellers approaching Bristol via the M5.

 The structure reaches a height of approximately 60 metres, including two blue steel masts that suspend a glazed meeting room known as the Central Viewing Room, or informally as the Crow's Nest.
 These masts are fitted with red navigation beacons.
 A nautical motif runs throughout the design, including porthole-style door windows, exposed gangways, and the elevated Viewing Room, which offers wide-ranging views across the Bristol region and into South Wales.

 The façade consists of 718 panes of 30 mm-thick glazing, each weighing approximately 250 kg and collectively valued at over £1.7 million at the time of installation.
 Interior amenities include a staff café, a rain-fed koi pond, and dedicated workspaces for training, legal, sales, insurance, and marketing functions.
 The Central Viewing Room is situated approximately 30 metres above ground level.
-The RAC structure is considered a purpose-built facility of architectural significance, developed to support the organisation’s regional operations with specialist infrastructure.
+The RAC structure is considered a purpose-built building of architectural significance, developed to support the organisation’s regional operations with specialist infrastructure.